TiamiyuTobiloba/Sales-Analysis-Project-excel-using-Pivot-Table/README.md

 Product Efficacy: Pinpointed the best-selling products and their revenue contributions.
 Geographical Performance: Assessed sales figures across different territories, identifying growth zones and expansion opportunities.
 Customer Classification: Categorized customers by their purchase habits and pinpointed key segments for focused marketing initiatives.
 Conclusion: I’m eager to discuss the outcomes of this sales analysis project, which provides valuable insights and actionable recommendations to propel our business forward.
 I look forward to potential discussions and collaborative opportunities!
-For project verification, please refer to the provided GitHub link.